Prompts and Cues

 • Lots of "failure-free" opportunities to practice head nods.

-• Lots of modeling of head nods with verbal referencing: "I'm moving my head from side to side, I'm saying no".
+• Lots of head nods with verbal referencing: "I'm moving my head from side to side, I'm saying no."

 This technique comes from Conductive Education.
 It's excellent for teaching movements for communication.
 Practice the exercises together.
 In groups, we use a call and repeat format.
 The speed is approximately 60 beats per minute to encourage a good pace for intentional movement.
 Our intonation goes down at the end of a movement.

-When we practice, it's not about compliance, but about developing the internal language and ability to intend the action.
-Repeated practice over time is more important than performing the skill in any one practice opportunity.
+When we practice, it's not about compliance but about developing the internal language and ability to intend the action.
+Therefore, repeated practice over time is more important than performing the skill in any practice opportunity.

 Reasons to teach head nods